ondrej33/hctl-model-checker/README.md

 To run the benchmarks from the Evaluation, two bash scripts are prepared:

-- `script_eval_coloured.sh` which model-checks all four formulas on six models from the `benchmark_models/coloured_benchmarks` directory
+- `script_eval_coloured.sh` which model-checks all four presented formulas on six models from the `benchmark_models/coloured_benchmarks` directory
 - `script_eval_monochromatic.sh` which model-checks all four formulas on 145 models from the `benchmark_models/models_collection_large` directory, with 1h timeout

-Computed results for the coloured set are available directly in the `benchmark_models/coloured_benchmarks` folder.
+Pre-computed results for the coloured set are available directly in the `benchmark_models/coloured_benchmarks` folder.
 Results for the monochromatic set are available in the `benchmark_models/results_monochromatic` folder.